smujjiga/SIF/README.md

 Check the `test.py` file to understand how to generate the embeddings.

-Download and copy the glove file `glove.840B.300d.txt` to the working direcotyr and run `python test.py`
+Download and copy the glove file `glove.840B.300d.txt` to the working directory and run `python test.py`

+`test.py` uses a sample `test.csv` file and generated embeddings for the column called `question1`.
+To show how good the embeddings are, cosine similarity is used to show the top 5 similar questions for each question and the result is saved in result.csv

+`test.csv` is a sampled file from `test.csv` of quora challenge.